ghik/kubernetes-the-harder-way/docs/04_Bootstrapping_Kubernetes_Security.md

 This will generate `admin.pem` and `admin-key.pem`.

 > [!IMPORTANT]
-> The `admin` user gets unrestricted access to the Kubernetes API.
-What actually makes it so privileged is
+> The `admin` user gets unrestricted access to the Kubernetes API thanks to its magic `system:masters` _group_ name.
-> the `system:masters` magic _group_ name.
-This is a special group within the Kubernetes
+> This is a special group within the Kubernetes [RBAC authorization mode](https://kubernetes.io/docs/reference/access-authn-authz/rbac/)
-> [RBAC authorization mode](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) that is bootstrapped to
+> that is bootstrapped to have unlimited permissions.
-> have these permissions.
 > The CN `admin`, interpreted as _user_ name, also has a special meaning.

 #### Worker node certificates